Jozmon/Database-Template-For-Blog/README.md

 ### Naming

-We used "tbl-" at the beginning of each each entity's name to make their<br>
-difference clear in relation to the attributes.<br>
+We used "tbl-" at the beginning of each each entity's name to make their difference clear in relation to the attributes.

-Naming was done in lower case for better compatibility<br>
-and to make sure there will be no confusion.<br>
+Naming was done in lower case for better compatibility and to make sure there will be no confusion.

 <br>
 <br>